 “I have recently become obsessed with your honey-based, sunflower-coated TASTY treat called Honey Bunchies.
 I tried your bar in a Boulder store over the summer, and I ADORE them.” – Cara, San Francisco, CA

-So, without further ado we would like to welcome you to the Denver Local Limelight.
-A new blog brought to you by Diers Exhibit Group (DEG) where we put the limelight on inspirational companies in the Denver area.
+So, without further ado, we would like to welcome you to the Denver Local Limelight.
+A new blog was brought to you by Diers Exhibit Group (DEG) where we put the limelight on inspirational companies in the Denver area.
 ORDER HONEY BUNCHIES NOW

 Limelight on Honey Bunchies

 Our first Denver Local Limelight is on creators of the gourmet honey bar, Honey Bunchies, a start-up that is just under two years old.
 Honey Bunchies is based in Longmont, CO, and continues to outgrow itself.
 The story began with Honey Bunchies founder Ed Payne who was a one-man show for almost a year.
 The demand for Honey Bunchies quickly turned the one-man show into a family-run company with several employees.
 Honey Bunchies started up in a residential kitchen but recently moved into a commercial kitchen.
 Honey Bunchie bars started in the candy section of a local Whole Foods, and are now available in multiple locations, and orders can be placed online.

 Even with the immense growth, Honey Bunchies likes to keep their bars personalized and they continue to package, wrap, and bake every bar by hand.

 I was lucky enough to organize a meeting with Kendra, daughter of the owner of Honey Bunchies.
 We sat down at Starbucks, and as we sipped on Chai lattes, she told me the story behind the tasty honey bar.